theKashey/used-styles/README.md

 ## Discovery API

-Use to scan your `dist`/`build` folder to create a look up table between classNames and files they are described in.
+Use it to scan your `dist`/`build` folder to create a look up table between classNames and files they are described in.

 1. `discoverProjectStyles(buildDirrectory, [filter]): StyleDef` - generates class lookup table
    > you may use the second argument to control which files should be scanned